Sunday Mornings – Children’s Chapel

 The Unitarian Universalist Church of Spokane offers a vibrant and engaging Children and Family Ministry Program which includes community and family events, opportunities for multi-generational spiritual growth, and ongoing religious exploration for children and youth.

-If you would like to find out more about our ministry to children and their families, please email re@uuspokane.org.
+If you would like more information about our Children and Family programs or if you are interested in volunteering, please email re@uuspokane.org

 UUCS Family Newsletter: